pstiasny/VITABS/doc/index.md

 Getting VITABS
 ---------------

+### Install via pip

+The editor can be installed via the **pip** package manager:

+    pip install vitabs

+### Install from source

 You can get the latest development source at projects github at
 <https://github.com/pstiasny/VITABS>.
 Use git to dowload the latest version

     git clone git://github.com/pstiasny/VITABS.git